Adrilopmar/Final-project-IronHack/README.md

 fetched and displayed tasks from supabase. tasks are displayed instantly after created.

 #### Aug 23 2022
 implemented edit function with its styles.
-Now we have de U of C.R.U.D. still looking for the D =/
+Now we have de U of C.R.U.D. still looking for the U =/. implemented delete function. now I can say that we have the  all the letters of C.R.U.D.